DomFleischmann/juju-stacks-poc/README.md

-# Juju Stacks PoC
+# Juju Stacks Prototype

-This is a samll PoC of the Juju Stacks concept.
+This is a samll Prototype of the Juju Stacks concept.

 ## How to Use

-You can check all the options available with:

-`./juju-stack --help`
+Using `./juju-stack` should be identical to the juju cli just changing the executable.

 When a stack is deployed its information will be stored in `~/.local/share/juju/stacks.yaml`

 ### Deploy a Stack
-`./juju-stack --deploy test-stacks/mysql-stack.yaml`

-### List all Stacks
-`./juju-stack --list`

-### Show a stack
-`./juju-stack --show mydatabase-stack`
+`./juju-stack deploy test-stacks/mysql-stack`

 ### Delete a Stack
-`./juju-stack --delete mydatabase-stack`
+`./juju-stack remove-stack mydatabase-stack`

 ### Relate a Stack with another component
+`./juju-stack relate mydatabase-stack:mydatabase-db wordpress:db`
-`./juju-stack --relate mydatabase-stack:mydatabase-db wordpress:db`
+`./juju-stack add-relation mydatabase-stack:mydatabase-db wordpress:db`